October 1, 2025

 Gantri Design System by Landscape

 Design studio Landscape creates a bold yet relatable lifestyle brand for lighting platform, Gantri.
-For art direction and photography really shines in this sytem.
-Also love how Landscape provides statistics in their overview about how their work effected Gantri's sales.
+The art direction and photography really shine in this system.
+Also love how Landscape provides statistics about how their work affected Gantri's sales.

 Making Learning More Abstract and Creative